-My Aussie experience had not been an easy one.I visited all its states except for Tasmania which was on fire.
+My Australian experience had not been an easy one.
+I visited all its states except for Tasmania which was on fire.
 When I flew over the continent from Perth to Sydney, most of the land appeared to be burnt orange in colour with some green on the two coasts.
-Majority of the continent is indeed uninhabitable.The term "outback" covers vast land that is not the coastal region.
+The majority of the continent is indeed uninhabitable.
+The term "outback" covers vast land that is not the coastal region.

 Like Canada, it is blessed with an abundance of natural resources.
 It is also diverse in cultures.
 If Canada can be described as an autumn country, Australia is mostly a summer country.
-It has a lot more youths than Canada, and yet it is aggressively trying to attract young labourers from all over the world to work on its farms and mines by granting working tourist visas.Like the Bible would say, "The harvest is great but the labourers are few."
+It has a lot more young people than Canada, and yet it is aggressively trying to attract young labourers from all over the world to work on its farms and mines by granting working tourist visas.
+As the Bible says, "The harvest is great but the labourers are few."

-If I were to pick a favourite Aussie city, it is a toss between Brisbane and Perth.
-Both cities have a river running through it, moderate climate, a deep harbour and beautiful sand beaches.
+If I were to pick a favourite Australian city, it is a toss between Brisbane and Perth.
+Both cities have a river running through them, moderate climate, a deep harbour and beautiful sand beaches.
 Their transportation systems are well organized, much better than that of Vancouver.
 There are a lot more bikes on the road yet very few dedicated bike lanes and hence less traffic congestion.
 Their city planners have made provisions for population growth and urban expansion years ahead and it is evident in the infrastructure.

 No comments: